MITLISP/dotfiles/README.markdown

-# holman does dotfiles
+# jwo's dotfiles

 ## dotfiles

+(edited from holman's dotfiles. these are mine)

 Your dotfiles are how you personalize your system.
 These are mine.
-The very prejudiced mix: OS X, zsh, Ruby, Rails, git, homebrew, rbenv, vim.
+The very prejudiced mix: OS X, zsh, Ruby, Rails, git, homebrew, rvm, vim.
 If you match up along most of those lines, you may dig my dotfiles.

 I was a little tired of having long alias files and everything strewn about